From Paris we took the TER train to the Blois-Chambord station in Blois (1.5 hours train ride from Paris Austerlitz).

-Blois is the first castle we saw.
-It’s main feature is that it has very different styles from once façade to the other: gothique, renaissance and classical.
-Specially worth seeing: The Salle des États.
+Blois is the first castle we visited.
+It’s main feature is that it has very different styles from once facade to the other: gothique, renaissance and classical.
+Specially worth seeing: The Salle des États Généraux.

 We only saw Amboise from the outside as we were a bit late for a visit.
-We stayed at Amboise (the city) and from there we rented a couple of bikes that we used to go to Chenonceau.
-The bike rental place happened to belong to a wine producer who also sold us a wine bottle that was just perfect for our Chenonceau picnic.
+We stayed at a small hotel in Amboise and from there we rented a couple of bikes to visit Chenonceau.
+The bike rental place happened to belong to a wine producer who also sold us a bottle fo wine, which was perfect for our picnic at Chenonceau.

-On Sunday, before returning to Paris, we visited the Chambord castle was by far my favorite.
+On Sunday, before returning to Paris, we visited the Chambord castle which was by far my favorite.
 Designed in part by Leonardi Da Vinci, the castle is something worth seeing.
-The pond around it makes a beautiful mirror-like surface around it, and its central staircase is something worth seeing and climbing.
+The pond around it makes a beautiful mirror-like surface around it, and its central staircase is something worth climbing.

 The whole route is 26km (return trip) with a couple of light climbs but otherwise perfectly paved and easy.